massalabs/massa/docs/technical-doc/architecture.rst

 We will describe in this document the global architecture of a Massa Node, from the ground up, and introduce relevant definitions and concepts.

-The goal of the Massa network is to build a consensus between nodes to gather, order and execute **operations**, whose ultimate purpose is to act as transitions for the global network state, called the **ledger**.
-Some operations are produced by external clients and sent to the Massa network via a **node**.
+The goal of the Massa network is to build a consensus between **nodes** to gather and order **blocks** that contains ordered lists of **operations**.
+An operation ultimate purpose once executed is to act as transitions for the global network state, called the **ledger**.

+Some operations are produced by external clients and sent to the Massa network via a node.
 Some operations are produced internally by nodes executing **smart contracts**.
-Nodes will gather all the pending operations and group them inside **blocks**, containing a finite set of operations and which are continuously constructed as new operations become available.
-This is generally how blockchain protocols are organized, but unlike traditional blockchains, Massa blocks are not simply chained one after the other, but organized into a more complex spatio-temporal structure.
+Nodes will gather all the pending operations and group them to produce blocks.
+Each block contains a finite set of operations, limited by the fact that each block has a limited amount of space available to store operations.
+Traditional blockchains will then typically link blocks one after the other (including a hash of the previous block in the block header), to materialize their temporal ordering.
+However, unlike traditional blockchains, Massa blocks are not simply chained one after the other, but organized into a more complex spatio-temporal structure, which allows for parallelization and increased performances.

 Instead of one chain, there are several threads (T=32) of chains running in parallel, with blocks equally spread on each thread over time, and stored inside **slots** that are spaced at fixed time intervals: